Trainers and Facilitators

 transformational and spiritual ideas and sensibilities to real-life

-Thom is a founder and the Director of Education for The New York Center
+a founder and the Director of Education for The New York Center for

-for Nonviolent Communication, the creator and leader of The Compassion
+Nonviolent Communication, the creator and leader of The Compassion Course

-over 55 countries), a member of the Communications Coordination Committee
+and is a member of the Communications Coordination Committee for the

 Thom Bond's Bio